Automotive Visa Sponsorship Jobs in Ohio

 Which automotive companies in Ohio sponsor visas most frequently?

 Honda's Marysville operations lead Ohio's automotive visa sponsorship, particularly for engineering and manufacturing roles.
-General Motors, Ford Motor Company, and major suppliers like Timken, Parker Hannifin, and MAHLE also regularly sponsor H-1B and other work visas.
+General Motors, Ford Motor Company, and major suppliers like Timken, Parker Hannifin, and MAHLE also regularly sponsor H-1B visa and other work visas.
 Tier-1 suppliers throughout the state's automotive corridor frequently hire international talent for specialized technical positions.

 What visa types are most common for automotive jobs in Ohio?